bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-h/howto.rst

 You can append options to the plugin call as key=value pairs, separated by ’:’.
 The following options are available:

 -  With :option:`mycnf` you can make xtrabackup use a special mycnf-file with login credentials.

 -  :option:`dumpbinary` lets you modify the default command xtrabackup.

 -  :option:`dumpoptions` to modify the options for xtrabackup.
 Default setting is: :program:`--backup --datadir=/var/lib/mysql/ --stream=xbstream --extra-lsndir=/tmp/individual_tempdir`

 -  :option:`restorecommand` to modify the command for restore.
 Default setting is: :program:`xbstream -x -C`

 -  :option:`strictIncremental`: By default (false), an incremental backup will create data, even if the Log Sequence Number (LSN) wasn’t increased since last backup.
 This is to ensure, that eventual changes to MYISAM tables get into the backup.
 MYISAM does not support incremental backups, you will always get a full bakcup of these tables.
 If set to true, no data will be written into backup, if the LSN wasn’t changed.

 Restore
 ^^^^^^^

 With the usual Bareos restore mechanism a file-hierarchy will be created on the restore client under the default restore location:

-.. raw:: latex

-   \directory{/tmp/bareos-restores/_percona/}
+:file:`/tmp/bareos-restores/_percona/`

 Each restore job gets an own subdirectory, because Percona expects an empty directory.
 In that subdirectory, a new directory is created for every backup job that was part of the Full-Incremental sequence.